sandy2008/workshop/software/advent-of-calm-2025/docs/README.md

-# Clean Architecture Go Workshop
+# Clean Architecture Workshop): advent-calm-2025

 In this workshop, you will learn how to build a robust and testable application using **Go** based on **Clean Architecture**.